-John Hunter 18th c: Scottish surgeon he was considered the leading authority on venereal diseases, and believed that Syphilis and Gonorrhea were caused by a single pathogen.
+John Hunter 18th c: Scottish surgeon he was considered the leading authority on venereal diseases (because there is microorganisms), and believed that Syphilis and Gonorrhea were caused by a single pathogen But later scientists discovered that there is a type of bacteria called Treponema pallidum that causes syphilis, while Gonorrhea is caused by a bacteria called neisseria gonorrhoeae..

-Edward Jenner 18th-19th c: An English physician and scientist who pioneered the concept of vaccines including creating the smallpox vaccine, the world's first vaccine.
+Edward Jenner 18th-19th c: An English physician and scientist who pioneered the concept of vaccines (whether produced from dead microorganisms or from attenuated microorganisms) including creating the smallpox vaccine, the world's first vaccine.

-John Snow 19th c: An English physician, known for locating source of cholera outbreak in London (thus establishing the disease as water-borne),also he is considered one of the founders of modern epidemiology.
+John Snow 19th c: An English physician, known for locating source of cholera outbreak in London (thus establishing the disease as water-borne), also he is considered one of the founders of modern epidemiology.

-Ignaz Semmelweis 19th c: A Hungarian physician and scientist, known as early pioneer of antiseptic procedures .
+Ignaz Semmelweis 19th c: A Hungarian physician and scientist, known as early pioneer of antiseptic procedures

+.
 Described as the "savior of mothers", he discovered that the incidence of Puerperal sepsis can be prevented if the attending nurses apply hygienic measures.
 Hand washing stops infections